All Episodes

 And what happens when they don't get away with it, they get frustrated.

-And they're and their uh their accomplices and the drive-by media get frustrated, and the mask starts coming off.
+And their accomplices in the drive-by media get frustrated, and the mask starts coming off.

-I that's why I say I really don't understand what there is to reach across the aisle and and and find common ground with these people on.
+That's why I said I really don't understand what there is to reach across the aisle and find common ground with these people on.

 I don't care who they are.